UffizziCloud/quickstart/README.md

 ``` bash
 uffizzi dev ingress open
 ```
+This command will open the host address in your browser.
 The host address should look something like this:

 > `web-default-dev-quickstart-1b0b.uclusters.app.uffizzi.com`

-You can `curl` this address, or copy and paste it into your browser to see the application running.

 **5. Make a change**